AdamGTaylor/hugo_and_obsidian_notes/README.md

 ### Feature plan / implementation

-- [X] Contenarize the application
+- [X] Contenarize the application.
-- [ ] Add scripts to collect the desired markdown files
+- [ ] Add scripts to collect the desired markdown files.
-- [ ] Redact sensitive information present in the markdown files
+- [ ] Redact sensitive information present in the markdown files.
+- [ ] Add a better webserver to the stack.
+Huge generates static files, webserver serves static files.

 These will be the main features.